Ottmar Ette

-Ottmar Ette (born 14 December 1956 in Zell am Harmersbach, Black Forest, Germany) is Professor of Romance languages and Comparative literature at University of Potsdam.
+Ottmar Ette (born 14 December 1956 in Zell am Harmersbach, Black Forest, Germany) is Professor of Romance languages and Comparative literature at University of Potsdam and the author of two novels.

 Biographical notes

 In 1990, Ottmar Ette completed his dissertation at University of Freiburg on the Spanish-American modernist and Cuban national icon José Martí.
 In 1995, his habilitation on French post-modern theorist Roland Barthes was accepted at Catholic University of Eichstätt-Ingolstadt.
 In 2001, Ette received the "Hugo Friedrich und Erich Köhler"-award for his work on Roland Barthes from Freiburg University.
 Twice, he has been granted fellowships in advanced-study institutions.
 He has lectured and taught in a number of Latin-American and European countries, as well as in the USA.
 He has been a full professor Romance literature and comparative literature in Potsdam since 1995.
-To Ottmar Ette, Romance philology is a wide-ranging and inclusive academic field of inquiry which connects a number of disciplines and languages as it tells us about literary knowledge of human life.
+To Ottmar Ette, Romance philology is a wide-ranging and inclusive academic field of inquiry that connects a number of disciplines and languages as it tells us about literary knowledge of human life.

-Since 2013, Ottmar Ette is member of the Berlin-Brandenburg Academy of Sciences and Humanities.
-In 2014, he was elected as honorary member of the Modern Language Association of America.
+Since 2013, Ottmar Ette has been a member of the Berlin-Brandenburg Academy of Sciences and Humanities.
+In 2014, he was elected honorary member of the Modern Language Association of America.
 In 2014, Ottmar Ette received the Mexican Research Award "Escuela Nacional de Altos Estudios" from the Universidad Nacional Autónoma de México.

-Ottmar Ette is Chevalier in the Ordre des Palmes Académiques (France) since 2012.
+Ottmar Ette has been a Chevalier of the Ordre des Palmes Académiques (France) since 2012.
 He has been a regular member of the Academia Europaea since 2010.
 Also in 2010, he was a fellow at the Freiburg Institute for Advanced Studies.
 This was after having already received a fellowship at the Wissenschaftskolleg zu Berlin Institute for Advanced Study in 2004/2005.
 He has been involved in establishing a number of state-funded "Graduiertenkolleg"-graduate schools at German universities.
-He is a co-founder of a research-network on Latin-America in the wider Berlin area, ForLaBB (Forschungsverbund Lateinamerika Berlin-Brandenburg).
+He is a co-founder of a research-network on Latin America in the wider Berlin area, ForLaBB (Forschungsverbund Lateinamerika Berlin-Brandenburg).